 The acolytes in Agnis Philosophy are all presented to the viewer as robed, hooded individuals, so the viewer can be forgiven for assuming they are male until the titular character pulls off her hood, revealing that "he" is, in fact, a she.

 In A Certain Magical Index, the villainous organization GREMLIN, which is mostly made up of people with Norse Mythology gimmicks, is led by someone called Odin.
-Surprise, Odin is Othinus, a 13-14 year old girl who is still powerful enough to Curb-Stomp Battle pretty much anyone since she indeed has the power of the Norse God Odin.
+Surprise, Odin is Othinus, who looks like a 13-14 year old girl and is still powerful enough to Curb-Stomp Battle pretty much anyone since she indeed has the power of the Norse God Odin.

 One of the regular supporting heroes in Paul Grist's Jack Staff is Tom Tom the Robot Man, a towering, super-strong robot with the power of flight.
 It's a genuinely bizarre and unexpected moment when it's discovered that "he" is effectively a suit of powered armour being piloted by a disabled girl genius to fight crime.